 • Feeling light headed

-Risk Factors for Thrombosis
+Risk Factors

 Adding additional risk factors along with having Prothrombin Gene Mutation further increases the risk of getting a thrombosis.
 A thrombosis can be dangerous/deadly if a part breaks off and travels to other areas of the body or completely blocks blood flow.